Parallel computations for Metropolis Markov chains with Picard maps: Numerical simulations

 We define the empirical speedup relative to sequential implementations as the average number of sequential steps simulated per parallel round, i.e.

-where $J$ is the total number of iterations of the (Approximate) Online Picard algorithm.
-We can interpret $\hat G$ as the multiplicative speedup obtained by parallel computing when ignoring overheads due to parallel execution.
+where $J$ is the total number of parallel iterations of the (Approximate) Online Picard algorithm. $\hat G$ can be interpreted as the multiplicative speedup obtained by parallel computing when ignoring overheads due to parallel execution.
+In particular, we expect $\hat G$ to match the theoretical results in Theorems \ref{thm: complexity rwm} and \ref{thm: gibbs} and Proposition~\ref{prop: approximate picard}, that is $\hat G = \cO(\sqrt{d})$ for the Online Picard algorithm with $K = \cO(\sqrt{d})$ and $\hat G = \cO(d)$ for the Approximate Picard algorithm with $K = \cO(d)$.
+Moreover, we verify numerically that increasing $K$ beyond $\cO(d)$ yields no further gains, as suggested by Theorem~\ref{thm: main theorem 1}.
+The gains obtained by increasing $K$ from $\cO(\sqrt{d})$ to $\cO(d)$ for the Online Picard algorithm are more case-dependent, see details in Section \ref{sec: high-dimensional regressions} below.

+Note that \(\hat{G}\) is only a measure of speedup \emph{relative to} the original sequential MCMC method.
+To evaluate the overall performance of a parallel MCMC method, the value of $\hat{G}$ should be combined with (i) a measure of statistical efficiency of the original MCMC, such as the Effective Sample Size (ESS), and (ii) the wall-clock time required to run the algorithm.
+In particular, when target evaluations are inexpensive (as in the toy regressions considered in Section~\ref{sec: high-dimensional regressions}), the overhead induced by parallelization (e.g., latency from synchronization and communication) may dominate, slowing the Picard algorithm.
+In Section~\ref{sec: sir} we report ESS values for the algorithms considered, and in Section~\ref{sec:blackbox} we report wall-clock times for parallel implementations of the Picard algorithm which also account for parallelization overheads.